ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 A lot of the code's remaining complexity is due to our use of `EitherT`.
 Pulling in a tool to algebraically solve a problem will yet again be our salvation.

-A capability based utility named (catch-effect)[https://github.com/ValdemarGr/catch-effect] that I have authored will aid us in this task.
+A capability based utility named [catch-effect](https://github.com/ValdemarGr/catch-effect) that I have authored will aid us in this task.
-A quick summary of `catch-effect` is that it allows us to write as if using MTL, but without the need for monad transformers.
+`catch-effect` allows us to write as if using MTL, but without the need for monad transformers.
 `catch-effect` provides a structure `Catch` that can open local scopes where errors can be raised and caught:
 ```scala
 def example(c: Catch[IO]): IO[Either[Error, String]] =